-This means that if you need to pull some broad strokes to move the camera around or do a 360°, you´ll have an easier time finding a large soft pad that will allow you to do so with ease.
+This is a good thing, if you need to pull some broad strokes to move the camera around or do a 360° spin, you´ll have an easier time finding a large soft pad that will allow you to do so with ease.
 You will be hard-pressed to find this wealth of options with hard mousepads.

 There is a myth going around that hard mousepads are harsher on your mouse, but that´s a lie.
 No mousepad, hard or soft, should damage your mouse or wear it down (unless you buy a really sketch one on sale from an unknown company).

 So, which type of mousepad is better?
 Hard or soft mouse pads?